 Advertisers often request to test a marketing tactic in isolation, but their hypothesis is to understand the impact of that marketing tactic on their entire path to conversion or to compare them to other vendors.
 In a scenario like this, the advertiser is actually trying to solve for attribution, and a lift test will not return actionable data against that hypothesis.
 The only way to truly measure the programmatic impact versus other marketing tactics and channels is through an attribution vendor.
 Otherwise, how will you know that your Control and/or Exposed groups were not influenced by other marketing tactics outside of the test?

-Setting clear objectives allow your partner to undercover any issues up front to ensure an Incrementality Test is the right approach, and if it is, that it is setup correctly.
+Setting clear objectives allows your partner to uncover any issues up front to ensure an Incrementality Test is the right approach, and if it is, that it is set up correctly.

 When conducting any type of hypothetical test, if your sample size is too small, there’s a good chance you won’t reach statistical significance as measured through ‘confidence levels’.
 Confidence levels are the minimum threshold at which results cannot be due to random chance, and that if repeated, would return similar results.
 For Incrementality Testing, 80% is low but acceptable, 95%+ is the ideal, and 100% isn’t possible unless you surveyed an entire population with zero error or bias.
 Only analyze your test results once your control and exposed data sets reach confidence levels above 80%.
 If you aren’t sure ‘confidence’ levels have been met, there are many free tools online to calculate statistical significance and sample size.
 Also, allow the full lookback window to elapse once your campaign has completed before analyzing your data to allow for latent conversions.